-The spectrum of programmes within ocean and Earth science offered by the Academic Unit are all scientifically exciting and challenging, as well as highly relevant to the modern world.
+The spectrum of programmes within Ocean and Earth science offered by the academic unit are all scientifically exciting and challenging, as well as highly relevant to the modern world.
 Within this particular programme of study, we aim to develop and enhance your knowledge of and enthusiasm for geology.
-There is a natural and important synergy between geology and the scientific disciplines of marine biology, oceanography and physical geography, in particular as they apply to the natural environment.
-We offer the opportunity to study geology with one of these disciplines.
+There is a natural and important synergy between geology and other scientific disciplines.